 Doctor of Athletic TrainingOnline Degree

-PhD vs. Doctorate in Athletic Training?
+Choosing a PhD vs. Doctorate in Athletic Training

 When athletic trainers consider advancing their professional and education standing to the doctorate level, what comes to mind most often, historically, is a doctor of philosophy degree, a PhD.
 While there are similarities, there are distinct differences to note between a PhD and an advanced practice doctorate, such as the Doctor of Athletic Training (DAT) program at A.T.
 Still University’s Arizona School of Health Sciences (ATSU-ASHS).
 Knowing the difference is an important part of the equation when it comes to finding the right path that matches academic and professional interests, goals, and objectives in the athletic training profession.